leforthomas/cesium-drawhelper/README.md

 Instantiate a drawHelper passing it the CesiumWidget.

 You can:
 - use the self contained drawing widget by calling the drawHelper.addToolbar(container, options).
 This will add a drawing toolbar to the specified container.
 Options are for personalising the display of the shapes.
+The toolbar issues one creation event per shape created.
+You can listen to those events by calling the addListener method.
 - use the startDrawXXX methods of DrawHelper to create shapes interactively
-- enable editing of your primitives (at the moment only Polygon, ExtentPrimitive and DrawHelper.CirclePrimitive) by calling their setEditMode method.
+- enable editing of your primitives (at the moment Billboard, Polygon, ExtentPrimitive, DrawHelper.CirclePrimitive, DrawHelper.EllipsePrimitive and DrawHelper.PolylinePrimitive) by calling their setEditable method.

+The toolbar can be customised at creation by passing an option object.

 Check the index.html example to get started.

 Check the website http://pad.geocento.com/DrawHelper/ for a live version.

-Future versions will include additional shapes (Polyline, Ellipse) creation and editing and hierarchical polygon editing and creation.
+Future versions will include shape dragging, scaling and rotation and support for hierarchical polygon editing.